Our Mission

 Eric Scheeff

-Eric, Isaac’s father, is a scientist and software professional with more than 20 years of experience spanning molecular biology, bioinformatics, and genomics.
+Eric Scheeff, Isaac’s father, is the Chief Scientific Officer of IDefine.
+He is a scientist with more than 20 years of experience spanning molecular biology, bioinformatics, and genomics.

 Read More